JinhuaZhang/TrailHead/Apex Testing/Unit 2 - Test Apex Triggers/README.md

 Create an Apex trigger on the Contact object
 > Name: RestrictContactByName
-> Code: Copy from GitHub
+> Code: Copy from [GitHub](https://github.com/developerforce/trailhead-code-samples/blob/master/RestrictContactByName.cls) (RestrictContactByName.cls is already copied to this folder)

 Place the unit tests in a separate test class
 > Name: TestRestrictContactByName